jamescameron0/jamescameron0/README.md

 - 👋 Hi, I’m James Cameron

 - 👀 I’m studying computer engineering!
-I love programming but am also facinated by circuits.
+I love programming and am also facinated by computers and how they work.

 - I am proficient in python, c, and c++ with an understanding in JavaScript...